 In the UK, there are over 500 stroke clubs and groups providing support to around 16,000 people affected by stroke.
 These groups offer social support, promote independence and reduce the risk of isolation.

-Colchester Stroke Recovery Service provides high quality information, practical advice and emotional support following a stroke.
+Bracknell Stroke Recovery Service provides high quality information, practical advice and emotional support following a stroke.
 Whether you are a stroke survivor, carer or family member, we will begin working with you after a stroke.
 We will continue to provide the support you need, both at home and in the wider community.